wp732/ssc_assignment_1/docs/assignment4_readme.txt

 #         the only way to get the README.md to show up in the whl file but still be
 #         found by PyPi when published was to keep it in the source level directory
 #         and specify a relative path to it in the pyproject.toml, but I also wanted
-#         github to display it at the top level of the package so the symlink was the solution.
+#         GitHub to display it at the top level of the package so the symlink was the solution.

 # NOTE 6: Prior to directory structure refactoring, pytest-cov was yielding 80%, but
 #         after refactoring I was only getting 50% because merkle_proof.py and utils.py